-Do not load heavy items in upper cabinets.

-Secure and brace items so they won't move during travel, thereby shifting the load.

-Do not load heavy items near either end of the motor home or on the rear bumper.

-Adjust cargo storage to keep the side to side wheel loads as equal as possible.

-Carry only as much water as needed for travel use or to balance the load.

-Whenever possible, empty the holding tanks before traveling.
+- Do not load heavy items in upper cabinets. - Secure and brace items so they wont move during travel, thereby shifting the load. - Do not load heavy items near either end of the motor home or on the bumpers. - Adjust cargo storage to keep the side to side wheel loads as equal as possible. - Fresh water and waste water weigh over pounds per gallon.
+Carry only as much water as needed for travel use or to balance the load, and whenever possible, empty the holding tanks before traveling.

-MODIFICATION OF YOUR VEHICLE BY ADDITION OF RACKS NOT SPECIFIED BY THE MANUFACTURER TO CARRY ADDITIONAL EQUIPMENT OR VEHICLES WILL REDUCE YOUR WARRANTY COVERAGE AND MAY CAUSE INJURY OR PROPERTY DAMAGE.
+MODIFICATION OF YOUR VEHICLE BY ADDITION OF RACKS NOT ORIGINALLY EQUIPPED BY THE MANUFACTURER TO CARRY ADDITIONAL EQUIPMENT, VEHICLES OR CARGO WILL REDUCE YOUR WARRANTY COVERAGE AND MAY CAUSE PERSONAL INJURY OR PROPERTY DAMAGE.

-Make a loading diagram of your properly loaded motor home.
-It will help you locate where specific items are stored, and will help speed the loading process.
-Store emergency items in a readily accessible location.
+- Make a loading diagram of your properly loaded motor home.
+This diagram and your loading log will help you locate where specific items are stored, and will help speed the loading process. - Store emergency items in a readily accessible location.
 Include a fire extinguisher, tools, first aid kit, rain gear, flashlight, highway warning devices, and an electric cord with light.

-DO NOT STORE OR CARRY LP GAS CONTAINERS, GASOLINE, OR OTHER FLAMMABLE LIQUIDS INSIDE YOUR MOTOR HOME.
+DO NOT STORE OR CARRY LP GAS CON-TAINERS, GASOLINE, OR OTHER FLAM-MABLE LIQUIDS INSIDE YOUR MOTOR HOME.
 THE CONTAINERS MAY LEAK.